Charity House Clearance Advice

 You call a charity and give them a list of the items you want to donate, let's say you have 10 items of large furniture that you would like to give to them, they say yes thank you very much we will take them all.

-Once at your property they will then only take the items they know they can sell, this maybe all of the 10 items or just 1 or 2 or maybe none at all, leaving you to deal with what's left at your own expense.
+Once at your property, they will then only take the items they know they can sell, this may be all of the 10 items or just 1 or 2 or maybe none at all, leaving you to deal with what's left at your own expense.

-Alternatively ask them to come to the property to confirm they want the items before the clearance date, that way you won't get caught out and get "left holding the baby" on completion day.
+Alternatively ask them to come to the property first to confirm they want the items before the clearance date, that way you won't get caught out and get "left holding the baby" on your completion day.